ivan-korobkov/pdef/docs/http-rpc.md

 If the result is successful:
     Serialize the result into a JSON UTF-8 string.
     Send it as HTTP 200 OK response with 'application/json;charset:utf-8' content type.
-Else if the result is an exception specified by the interface:
+Else if the result is an exception specified by the root interface:
     Serialize the exception into a JSON UTF-8 string.
     Send it as HTTP 422 Unprocessable entity response with 'application/json;charset-utf-8' content type.